 We are committed to providing 5-star service to our Texas communities, and we are eager to add you to our roster of happy, healthy clientele.

-Follicular unit extraction costs $4.50 per graft.
+Follicular unit extraction costs as low as $4.50 per graft.
 We make the most of each unit by employing the ATERA FUE system to harvest and transplant your follicles in one comprehensive procedure.
 Dr. Jezic will provide an accurate cost estimate during your consultation.
 Contact us online or call (713) 864-2300 to discuss your hair restoration needs and to schedule an appointment.
 You deserve the best care at the right price and Houston Hair Transplant Center is here to deliver on that promise.

 - Garg, A. K., & Garg, S. (2018).
 Donor Harvesting: Follicular Unit Excision.
 Journal of Cutaneous and Aesthetic Surgery.
 11 (4) 195–201. https://doi.org/10.4103/JCAS.JCAS_123_18